antjowie/Portfolio/content/blog/my-journey-towards-nhtv.md

     - {src: "/img/my-journey-towards-nhtv/NHTV_Breda_logo.jpg", desc: "The old NHTV logo"}
     - {src: "https://hwrk.nl/wp-content/uploads/2014/09/BredaUniversaity.jpg", desc: "The new Breda University logo"}
 ---
+> This content is imported from my old site.
+The formatting and style may differ greatly from the other content.

 I've met many people who don't know what to do with their lives.
 It is a hard question at such a young age: What do you want to become when you get older?
 You're just starting to get more independent and you already have to make a decision that will shape your future.
 <!--more-->